Kid’s Most Uncomfortable Questions and How to Answer Them

 «Girls have a vagina (that’s what a girl calls a pussy) and boys have a penis.
 Sex is when the vagina and penis connect.
 It happens in adult humans when they make love».

-Kid’s questions are fine!
+The kid’s questions are fine!
 They help the child learn more about the world, about themselves and adults.
 Of course, it is difficult and tiring for parents to answer questions that flow from dawn to dusk.
 But let’s try to survive this time with the greatest benefit for ourselves and our children.
-Children’s questions make you look at the world in a new way, wonder about the obvious and educate yourself about the unbelievable, so why not find the answers?.
+Children’s questions make you look at the world in a new way, wonder about the obvious, and educate yourself about the unbelievable, so why not find the answers?